 Disclosure: Please note that some of the links below are affiliate links and at no additional cost to you, I will earn a commission if you decide to make a purchase.
 Please understand that these are products or services that I think are valuable.
 I only recommend them because they are helpful and useful, not because of the small commissions I make if you decide to buy something.
 Please do not spend any money on these products unless you feel you need them or that they will help you achieve your goals.

-Here is a list books that I have found valuable over the years.
-Check out My Favorite Books.
+Here is a list of my favorite books that I have found valuable over the years.

 Get Direction Worksheet – A form to help you get direction in life when it comes to finding a career you love.